lebalz/ofi-blog/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

 ## Deployment
+Either

-Setup github actions to deploy your page on each push to the main branch.
+- Setup github actions to deploy your page on each push to the main branch.
+- or setup a drone runner to build the project and deploy it to gh-pages.

 ### Custom Domain